wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/sharing-and-reusing-web-applications.md

     ```

 !!! note
-    If you are using an external IDP, then you will also need the configurations related to your IDP to be injected depending on the IDP and authentication mechanism(consumer key, consumer secret, token URL).
-You can add those details to the same file as well.
+    If you are using an external IdP, you must use the configuration related to your IdP depending on the IdP's authentication mechanism (consumer key, consumer secret, token URL).
+You can add the configuration to the same file.

-    For more information on working with IDPs, refer to [this](https://wso2.com/choreo/docs/administer/configure-an-external-idp/configure-asgardeo-as-an-external-idp/) documentation.
+    For more information on working with IdPs, see [Configure Asgardeo as an External Identity Provider ](https://wso2.com/choreo/docs/administer/configure-an-external-idp/configure-asgardeo-as-an-external-idp/).

-## Step 2: Read configurations
+## Step 2: Read the configuration

-Once you have added the connection configuration snippet, the next step is to read those configurations within your application.
-The exact steps of that will depend on the language you are using.
+Once you add the connection configuration snippet, you can proceed to read the configuration from your application.
+The steps to read the configuration depend on the language you use.

 The following is a sample code snippet in NodeJS: